bshin100/bshin100.github.io/_posts/2020-10-4-CNC-Router-Table.md

 It's finished!
 I certainly could've banged this out by the end of the summer, however I enjoyed taking my time with this build (and spending some much needed time with the friends and family I couldn't see during lock-down) as it has allowed me to think everything through in every step of the process.

 ![CNC Assembly](/images/MPCNC/cnc-more.jpeg "CNC almost assembled!")
 CNC almost assembled!
-Just to mount the stepper motors, belts, pulleys, and wiring.
+Just need to mount the stepper motors, belts, pulleys, and wiring.

 ![CNC Done](/images/MPCNC/cnc-wires.jpeg "CNC wiring, with tape measure trick") Some wire management, using a cheap tape measure to give some rigidity to the cable harness.
 For protection and a cleaner look, I wrapped all the wires in nylon cable sleeving.
 I also opted to use a different "spindle" than what was recommended from the plans - my Makita compact router is more powerful and has variable speed control, which makes my machine more robust.